-- Ensuring a succession plan for the CEO and in particular designating and removing the CEO; - Ensuring a succession plan for other members of the executive committee in consultation with the CEO and deciding if they may agree to sit on the board of directors of other companies; - Examining and deciding on the remuneration and benefits of the CEO and the other members of the executive committee. - 11.
-Concerning the composition and remuneration of the board of directors:
+- Ensuring a succession plan for the managing director and in particular designating and removing the managing director; - Ensuring a succession plan for the other members of the executive committee in consultation with the managing director and deciding if they may agree to sit on the board of directors of other companies; - Examining and deciding on the remuneration and benefits of the managing director and the other members of the executive committee. - 11.
+Concerning the composition and remuneration of (the members of) the board of directors: